joinbubbel/bubbel-backend/TUTORIAL.md

 (Rust packages are called crates.)
-The more detailed explanation can be found [in the guide](/GUIDE.md), but in short, `bubbel-bath` holds the logic code and `bubbel-backend` connects `bubbel-bath` to the internet and defines the types used by the frontend.
+The more detailed explanation can be found [in the guide](/GUIDE.md), but in short, `bubbel-bath` holds the logic code and `bubbel-backend` connects `bubbel-bath` to the internet.
+It also defines the types used by the frontend.
 `bubbel-codegen` and `bubbel-inspector` are side packages that help us automate tedious work.